stat545ubc-2022/MiniDataAnalysis-Qinhuai_Xu/Milestone2/mini-project-2.md

 **Task Number**: Task 1

+From the above plot, we can see that the columns was ordered in character order.
 I would like to reorder the `height_range_id` in numeric order to make it looks more clear.

 ``` r
 vancouver_trees %>%